document.lastModified :

 Each Receive Site is Unique

 Each location in the world has its own profile of signals and levels.
-These levels change with time of day, season and year for ionospherically propagated signals such as are used over all HF.
-Signals at VHF, UHF and even Microwave also are unique to each site and may similarly change.
-This situation makes selecting ideal component values and settings for a broadband SDR system particularly difficult.
-Even if distortion is recognized and understood, the causes can change over time so that providing an optimum configuration can be an ongoing task.
+These levels change with time of day, season and year for ionospherically propagated signals.
+This situation can make selecting ideal component values and settings for a broadband SDR system particularly difficult.
+Even if distortion is recognized and understood, the causes can change over time so that providing an optimum configuration may be an ongoing task.
 This is especially important to the SA broadband receive antenna because making configuration changes may involve disassembling hardware, changing surface mount components (SMDs) and re-deploying.

-Along with the necessity to eliminate overload within the SA preamplifier and Shack Board hardware, it is also important to select antenna size and components to optimize weak signal reception.
-This is an issue of optimizing an SA system to receive signals down to the propagated noise level at the antenna.
-It is why the measured ITU noise levels have been selected as targets for system design.
+Along with the necessity to eliminate overload by component selection within the SA preamplifier and Shack Board hardware, it is also important to select best antenna size and to optimize weak signal reception.
+This is an issue of optimizing an SA system to be able to detect and demodulate signals down to the propagated noise level at the antenna.
+It is why the measured ITU noise levels have been selected as goals for system design.
 Not every location has the same limitations or potential.
 Some very good locations may be able to achieve the ITU "Quiet Rural" levels.
 For an omnidirectional antenna system, this is approximately the best that can be done anywhere.
 If a particular locations ultimate ITU level is higher than this there is no benefit in outfitting it with an antenna system that can potentially do better.
 There may be practical benefit in NOT using such a capable system since dipole antenna size might be reduced with no degradation in performance while at the same time a smaller dipole might have more ability to tolerate very large signals.
-Up to about a half wavelength in size larger antennas generally have larger signal levels at their terminals, so deploying a less capable system may have overall benefits.
+Up to about a half wavelength in size larger antennas generally have larger signal levels at their terminals, so deploying a less sensitive system may have overall benefits.

-Because of this need for special attention it is particularly important to make an initial assessment of any proposed site prior to deployment in order to best select antenna size and perhaps component values to give the greatest likelihood of providing the best strong-signal protection along with the highest system sensitivity.
-The topics below are an initial attempt to address this need.
+Because of this need for it is particularly important to make an initial assessment of any proposed site prior to deployment in order to best select antenna size and perhapscomponent values to give the greatest likelihood of providing the best strong-signal protection while simultaneously providing the highest system sensitivity.
+The topics below are intended to deploy a broadband receive-only antenna system kit and, once deployed, to optimize its performance for a specific location.

 Begin by applying Silicone Rubber to the channel in the enclosure cover using a wide spatula or painter's knife to create a gasket in the channel.
 Silicone rubber is preferred because it shrinks very little as it cures.
 This can be a little messy but clean up should be possible using mineral spirits if required.
 Don't worry about a little extra rubber where it was not intended but rather let it set for a few hours and come back to do clean up when it is partially set.
 Let it sit for a few DAYS to fully cure.
 Note that this enclosure should probably be considered "water resistant" rather than "water proof".
 Better designs are welcomed.
 FreeCad source code for the current design is provided.
 Below is a picture of a portion of the enclosure cover filled with gasket material.